alexey-krasnov/sherrer_calculator/README.md

 ## Usage

 Two options are available for running the program.
-Note, that file pdf files with the dara should located in the same directory.
+Note, that pdf files with the XRD data should located in the same directory.
 1. Open `sherrer_calc.ipynb` file and run cell by cell.
-2. Run command `sherrer_calc.py` or `sherrer_calc.py <file_name>`.
+2. Or run command `sherrer_calc.py` or `sherrer_calc.py <file_name>`.
 The existed pdf files will be automatically read and processed by the program.